The history of the Amsterdam canals

 Napoleon Bonaparte's brother Louis was King of Holland between 1806 and 1811.
 He had City Hall on Dam Square rebuilt to be his palace.
 The stench of the canal behind the palace kept his wife Constance from her sleep, so he ordered it to be filled in to make a "smart and respectable Avenue" The name of that street is still 'Nieuwezijds Voorburgwal', which translates into: "Front defence moat on the new side".

 Today, the water in the canals is cleaner than it has ever been in their history.
 Three times a week, 14 of the 16 existing waterlocks around the city close up, so clean water can be pumped in from the big lake IJsselmeer.
 The current that creates pushes the dirty canalwater out through the open locks on the other side of the city.
 Specialized cleaning boats with big scoops and nets patrol frequently to clean surface dirt.
-Since 2005, all the houseboats in the city are connected to the sewer system.
+Nowadays, all the houseboats in the city are connected to the sewer system.

 The cleaner water has attracted life.
 About 20 different species of fish and crabs live a healthy life below the surface.
 That bounty attracts waterbirds like herrons, ducks, coots, gulls and recently even cormorants.